Irish traditional music: Sean-nós songs

 Be Thou My Vision, an Irish hymn sung by Gareth Hughes in Old Irish.

 Unaccompanied vocals are called sean nós ("in the old style") and are considered the ultimate expression of traditional singing.
 This is usually performed solo (very occasionally as a duet).
 Sean-nós singing is highly ornamented and the voice is placed towards the top of the range.
 A true sean-nós singer, such as Tom Lenihan, will vary the melody of every verse, but not to the point of interfering with the words, which are considered to have as much importance as the melody.

 Sean-nós can include non-lexical vocables, called lilting, also referred to by the sounds, such as "diddly die-dely".

 Non-sean-nós traditional singing, even when accompaniment is used, uses patterns of ornamentation and melodic freedom derived from sean-nós singing, and, generally, a similar voice placement.

 Caoineadh songs

 Caoineadh (/ga/) is Irish for a lament, a song which is typified by lyrics which stress sorrow and pain.
 The word is Anglicised as "keening".
 Traditionally, the Caoineadh song contained lyrics in which the singer lamented for Ireland after having been forced to emigrate due to political or financial reasons.
 The song may also lament the death of a family member or the lack of news from loved ones.
 In Irish music, the Caoineadh tradition was once widespread, but began to decline from the 18th century onwards, becoming almost completely extinct by the middle of the 20th century.
-Examples of Caoineadh songs include: Far Away in Australia, The Town I Loved So Well, Going Back to Donegal and Four Green Fields.
-Caoineadh singers were originally paid to lament for the departed at funerals, according to a number of Irish sources.
+Examples of Caoineadh songs include: "Far Away in Australia", "The Town I Loved So Well", "Going Back to Donegal" and "Four Green Fields".
+Caoineadh singers were originally paid to lament for the departed at funerals, according to National Folklore Collection.
+The "keener" would recite the kind deeds of the deceased in a sobbing and mournful manner.